eCook

 3. NOODS

 Fill a pot with boiling water for the noodles, add a pinch of salt, and place over a medium-high heat.
 Once boiling, cook the noodles for 7-8 minutes until al dente.
 Drain on completion, return to the pot, and toss through some oil to prevent sticking.
 Return the pan to a medium-high heat with a drizzle of oil.
 When hot, add the sliced Cabbage and sauté for 3-4 minutes until softened, shifting occasionally.
-Add the Corn and fry for 2-3 minutes until heated through.
+Add the corn and fry for 2-3 minutes until heated through.
 When the noodles are done, add the cabbage, corn, Dressing, and seasoning to the noodles.

 4. WONTONS